mycsphd/mycsphd.github.io/_pages/phd-admissions.md

 6. Personal connections can have a huge impact on your being admitted.
 7. The competitiveness of admissions varies across areas.

-On the last point, consider that UC San Diego's CSE program recived 11 times more applicaitons for Ph.Ds in machine learning than for Ph.D.s in computer architecture.
-However, UCSD has only 2.6 times more machine learning faculty that architecture faculty.
-As result, the program is much more competitive for machine learning applicants that computer architecture applicants: The admission rates for ML and architecture were 6% and 15%, respectively.
+On the last point, consider that UC San Diego's CSE program received 11 times more applications for Ph.Ds in machine learning than for Ph.D.s in computer architecture.
+However, UCSD has only 2.6 times more machine learning faculty than architecture faculty.
+As a result, the program is much more competitive for machine learning applicants than for computer architecture applicants: The admission rates for ML and architecture were 6% and 15%, respectively.

 ## My Experience of Grad Admissions